-There were 3503 EHC plans maintained by Hillingdon as of January 2024 (SEN2 data).
+There were 3502 EHC plans maintained by Hillingdon as of January 2024 (SEN2 data).
 Whilst this indicates a net increase since January 2023, we have seen a decrease in year-on-year net growth which reflects the impact of new initiatives in meeting needs earlier and the cessation of plans.
-Based on current trends, in the next seven years the projected number of EHCPs is anticipated to increase only by 16% whereas in the last 5 years the percentage change in the number of EHCPs was 50%.
+Based on current trends, in the next seven years the projected number of EHCPs is anticipated to increase by 16%.

 The growth rate is monitored and reviewed regularly to ensure we can respond to the demand variation in a timely way.
 In order to promote a positive response to the predicted increase, there is a need for ongoing development of our specialist provision offer.
-We already know that the number of children and young people attending school out of the borough and/ or Independent Non-Maintained Special Schools (INMSS) is too high, and this has implications for their family lives, friendships, and future expectations whilst also increasing the pressure financially.
+We already know that the number of children and young people attending school out of the borough and/ or Independent Non- Maintained Special Schools (INMSS) is too high, and this has implications for their family lives, friendships, and future expectations and is often not best value.